The Childcare Offer for Wales (30 Hours Childcare)

 What is the Childcare Offer?

-The Childcare Offer is 30 hours a week of free early education and childcare for eligible working parents of three and four-year-olds for up to 48 weeks of the year.
-It consists of a combination of the existing Foundation Phase Nursery (FPN) provision open to all three and four-year-olds and additional funded childcare for eligible families.
+The Childcare Offer for Wales is a combination of free early education (FPN) hours and childcare hours, for eligible working parents of three- and four-year-olds, for up to 48 weeks of the year.

 How many hours of childcare am I eligible for?